On Almost periodicity and minimality for semiflows

-For a TDS $(X,T) $, $M \subseteq X$ is called \emph{minimal} if it is non-empty, closed, invariant and minimal with respect to these properties.
+For a $ TDS $ $(X,T) $, a subset $A \subseteq X$ is called \emph{invariant} if $TA \subseteq A$.
+Note that for any $A \subseteq X$, the subset $ TA $ is invariant and that the closure of an invariant set is invariant.
+And a subset $M \subseteq X$ is called \emph{minimal} if it is non-empty, closed, invariant and minimal with respect to these properties.
 Thus $M$ is minimal if and only if $\overline{Tx} = M$ for every $x \in M$.
-And Zorn's lemma guarantees that every TDS admits a minimal subset.
+And Zorn's lemma guarantees that every $ TDS $ admits a minimal subset.

 Fundamental to the study of the topological dynamics of group actions is the equivalence of almost periodicity and minimal sets.